Optical conductivity of bilayer dice lattices: Optical conductivity

-see Appendix~\ref{sec:App-Conductivity-TDM} for the details of the derivation.
-Similar to the hub-aligned $AB-BA-CC$ stacking, the isotropy of the conductivity is restored after we average over all equivalent pairs of the crossing points; the resulting conductivity is then given by $(\sigma_{xx}+\sigma_{yy})/2$.

-We present the $xx$- and $yy$-components of the optical conductivity tensor in Fig.~\ref{fig:Conductivity-mixed-sigma-xx-yy} for the non-abbreviated and abbreviated effective models, see Eqs.~(\ref{App-Model-effective-mixed-Heff}) and (\ref{Conductivity-mixed-Heff-2x2}), respectively.
-As one can see, while the non-abbreviated effective model has a quantitatively different profile of optical conductivity and is particle-hole asymmetric, the key features, e.g., the onset frequencies, agree well with those in the abbreviated model.

-We compare the averaged optical conductivity obtained in the non-abbreviated and abbreviated effective models with the conductivity calculated in the tight-binding model in Fig.~\ref{fig:Conductivity-mixed-sigma-xx-yy-effective-TB}.
-The step-like dependence of the conductivity with the subsequent growth in Fig.~\ref{fig:Conductivity-mixed-sigma-xx-yy-effective-TB}(b) agrees with that for the effective model albeit only for certain Fermi energies: the onset frequencies for $\mu>g$ and $\mu<g$ are different in the tight-binding model.
+Let us address the optical conductivity for the mixed $AA-BC-CB$ stacking.
+We start with investigating the role of the band-crossing points in optical conductivity.
+We compare the averaged optical conductivity obtained in the nonabbreviated and abbreviated effective models with the conductivity calculated in the tight-binding model in Fig.~\ref{fig:Conductivity-mixed-sigma-xx-yy-effective-TB}.
+The steplike dependence of the conductivity with the subsequent growth in Fig.~\ref{fig:Conductivity-mixed-sigma-xx-yy-effective-TB}(b) agrees with that for the effective model albeit only for certain Fermi energies: the onset frequencies for $\mu>g$ and $\mu<g$ are different in the tight-binding model.
 This is related to the contributions of other parts of the spectrum away from the crossing points.
-In addition, since we included the intra-band processes for the tight-binding model, the corresponding conductivity shows the Drude peak at $\Omega\to0$ in Fig.~\ref{fig:Conductivity-mixed-sigma-xx-yy-effective-TB}(b).

-Finally, we present the optical conductivity in the tight-binding model for a wider range of Fermi energies in Fig.~\ref{fig:Conductivity-mixed-TB-full}(a).
-Similarly to the other stackings, the transitions between other parts of the spectrum contribute to the optical conductivity for larger frequencies and/or Fermi energies away from the crossing points.
-We identify the most pronounced peaks in the conductivity with the inter-band transitions between local extrema of the band structure, see the vertical lines and arrows in Figs.~\ref{fig:Conductivity-mixed-TB-full}(a) and \ref{fig:Conductivity-mixed-TB-full}(b).
-As in the case of the aligned and hub-aligned stackings, there is a noticeable contribution from the region near the $M$ point.
+The contributions of each of the bands to the optical conductivity are shown in Fig.~\ref{fig:Conductivity-mixed-TB-full}(a) and the corresponding transitions are marked in Fig.~\ref{fig:Conductivity-mixed-TB-full}(b).
+As one can see, while the onset is determined by the transitions between the upper occupied and the lowest empty bands, i.e., $\epsilon_{-1}\to \epsilon_{+2}$ at $\mu=0$, the most-pronounced peak originates from the transitions between the local extrema of the $\epsilon_{-0}$ and $\epsilon_{+2}$ bands near the $M$ point.
+Extrema for other bands near the $M$ point also lead to peaks albeit at higher frequencies and with smaller magnitudes.